• Home

 You can skip this step if you want to connect Motion Eye OS over the Ethernet cable.
 This step is only for those who want to connect Raspberry Pi over the WiFi network.

-3. Connect Camera module to the Raspberry Pi board
+Step 3.
+Connect the Camera module to the Raspberry Pi board

 Your Raspberry Pi listens on port number 80.
 You can access the Raspberry Pi from a different computer on the same network by typing IP address:80 of the Pi on the browser.

-5. Configure initial Set up of Motion Eye OS
+Step 4.
+Configure the initial setup of Motion Eye OS

 It is a good practice to change the default passwords, timezone, hostname, and other account settings.